KAALI-M/alx_be_shell/README.md

-this is the reademe file
+this a test for alx week 2